parmegv/ansible-custom-tor/README.md

 Role Variables
 --------------

+	tor_dirname: "tor" # Directory name of the Tor sources
+	src_dirpath: "./" # Directory in the local machine where the custom Tor sources are
-	src_dir: "~/tor" # Directory (both in the local and the remote machines) where the custom Tor sources will are or will be placed
+	dest_dirpath: "~/" # Directory in the target machine where the custom Tor sources will be placed

 Example Playbook
 ----------------